machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Loads the details of a specific Act template.

 **Description**
 Use this tool when you need to inspect one Act in detail.
-It resolves the requested Act by name and returns collected properties such as instructions, templates, and configuration values.
-It can load the effective Act, only the custom Act, or only the built-in version.
+It loads the requested Act by name and returns its collected properties, such as instructions, templates, and configuration values.
+It can resolve the effective Act, only the custom Act, or only the built-in Act.

 **Features**
-- Loads one Act by name.
+- Loads a single Act by name.
-- Supports effective resolution or explicit built-in/custom lookup.
+- Supports effective, built-in-only, and custom-only resolution.
 - Returns Act properties as structured data.
-- Returns a readable message if the Act cannot be resolved.
+- Returns a readable message if the Act cannot be found.

 **Input parameters**
 - `actName` *(string, required)*: Name of the Act to load.
 - `custom` *(boolean, optional)*:
   - `true`: Load only the user-defined Act.
   - `false`: Load only the built-in packaged Act.
-  - omitted: Load the effective Act using normal resolution.
+  - omitted: Load the effective Act using the normal resolution order.

 ### `put_project_context_variable`
 Stores or updates a variable in the current project context.

 **Description**
-Use this tool to save a named value for the active project so later steps in the same workflow can reuse it.
+Use this tool to save a named value for the active project so later workflow steps can reuse it.
 The value is stored only for the current project context, which makes it useful for passing temporary state between tool calls or episodes.

 **Features**
 - Saves a name/value pair for the current project.
-- Supports updating an existing variable.
+- Updates an existing variable when the name already exists.
-- Helps multi-step workflows share state.
+- Helps multi-step workflows share temporary state.
-- Keeps values isolated to the active project directory.
+- Keeps stored values isolated to the active project directory.

 **Input parameters**
 - `name` *(string, required)*: Name of the context variable.